vim-ctrlspace/vim-ctrlspace/README.md

 explicitly.
 After your acceptance that root folder will be stored pemanently in the `.cs_cache` file as serve as a known root later.

+#### Autochdir Issues

+It's worth to mention that **Vim-CtrlSpace** makes assumptions about the current working directory and it does not work well when `autochdir` option is set.
+The possible workaround is to use the following snippet instead (thnx dxc!):

+    autocmd BufEnter, BufNewFile * silent! lcd %:p:h

+If it doesn't work for you, or you need `autochdir` decisively please let me know (perhaps via Github issues), and I'll investigate that issue thoroughly.

 ## User Interface

 **Vim-CtrlSpace** contains 4 different lists: _Buffer List_, _File List_,  _Tab